MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

     1. Ensure it has execution permissions using `chmod +x [SCRIPTNAME.sh]` substituting `[SCRIPTNAME.sh]` with your script.
     1. To execute, simply use `./[SCRIPTNAME.sh]`.

-- **Windows Batch**: With batch files (also known as bat files) you can simplify routine or repetitive tasks on Windows.
+- **Windows Batch (bat)**: With batch files (also known as bat files) you can simplify routine or repetitive tasks on Windows.
 A batch file is an unformatted text file that contains one or more commands and has a `.bat` or `.cmd` file name extension.
 When you type the file name at the command prompt, the `Cmd.exe` (or Command Prompt) from the Windows operating system runs the commands sequentially as they appear in the file.
 To create and execute a Windows Batch script:
     1. Create a new file in a folder (i.e. the Desktop) in your computer running Windows.
     2. Choose a filename and ensure the extension of the file is either `.bat` or `.cmd`, this is very important or the Operating System won't recognize the file as a script that can be run.
     3. Edit the file using right-click on it, and copy/paste the Windows Bash snippets provided in this document.
 Just remember that variables need to be initialized before they are used, so they need to be placed higher within the Windows Batch file than the commands that use them.